Kasumi Ninja: Plot

 The Kasumi island has spawned some of the most renowned warriors seen in the world, while also remaining hidden from eyes of the modern world within the mist that surrounds it due to Preeminent Celestials, making those who find the place uninvited never being heard from again.
 Those on the island are trained both in body and spirit at the Dragon Cloud temple by three wise and capable elder ninjas, with each one representing an aspect of humanity and due to the balance of good and evil between them, it allows the gate to the netherworld remain close but one of the eldest ninjas on the island, Gyaku, kills both Hiei and Kaioh, the other two elder ninjas, fracturing the alignment of the cosmic forces and opening the gate to the underworld in the process, resulting in Gyaku becoming possessed by a powerful demon capable of destroying the Earth.
-As a result, the player takes role of either fighter chosen by the Celestials in order to defeat Lord Gyaku and restore balance to the universe.
+As a result, the player takes the role of either fighter chosen by the Celestials in order to defeat Lord Gyaku and restore balance to the universe.

 Development and release

 Originally codenamed Ninja Puncher early in development, Kasumi Ninja was developed by UK-based developer Hand Made Software, who previously developed titles such as Dracula the Undead on the Atari Lynx and became one of the first titles announced for the then-upcoming Jaguar, featuring a completely different visual style compared to the one featured in the final version and was planned to have a roster of 20 playable characters instead of eight.
 The reason given in regards to the final character roster by former Hand Made Software producer Jim Gregory is due to meddling from Atari Corporation, removing much of the characters and other elements that were previously developed for the title, in addition of reducing memory size for the game cartridge.
 The game appeared at both Spring ECTS '94 and SCES '94 in a playable state, now sporting digitized graphics and sprites as with the final release.
-Kasumi Ninja was first released on December 21, 1994 and was later released in Japan by Messe Sansao on July of the next year.
+Kasumi Ninja was first released on December 21, 1994 and was later released in Japan by Messe Sanoh on July of the next year.
 Some copies of the game came with a headband accessory branded with the game's logo.